Related publications

 If you want to know about regulated financial products, you’ll need to speak to an independent financial adviser.
 You can find one through the Society of Later Life Advisers or Unbiased.

-Whatever your situation, don’t ignore the problem – it won’t go away.
+Whatever your situation, don’t ignore the problem.
 It’s best to take action to deal with it as soon as possible.
-Citizens Advice has more information and can advise you if you’re having mortgage problems.

 Don’t just hand back the keys to your lender – you’ll still be legally responsible for the debt and they may sell the property at a lower price.